BarisClb/ECommerceProject/README.md

    ~ Validations:
       - EMail Regex Check for User and Seller Accounts, when Creating and Updating.
       - Unique Username and EMail check, for User and Seller Accounts, when Creating and Updating.
+   ~ Moved 'EntityServices' from Controllers to Application Layer.
    ~ Pagination.
    ~ Sort By (Name, Price, DateCreated/Id (+Reversed)).
    ~ Light / Dark mode for Store Front.